 For both your benefit and ours, we ask that all correspondence, requests, concerns and submissions regarding service, whether warrantable or not, be in writing.
-All such correspondence must be sent by email or by written note to the on site Customer Service Office.
+All such correspondence can be sent by email or by written note to the Customer Service Office above.